-PANCE Blueprint GI and Nutrition (9%)
+PANCE Blueprint GI and Nutrition (8%)

-Diseases of the Small Intestine (PEARLS)
+Small Intestine Disorders (PEARLS)

 The NCCPA™ Gastroenterology and Nutrition PANCE Content Blueprint covers five topics under the category diseases of the small intestine